 When Original Medicare is the primary payor, Medicare processes your claim first.
-In most cases, your claim will be coordinated automatically and we will then provide secondary benefits for covered charges.
-To find out if you need to do something to file your claim, call us at 800-447-4000 or see our Web site at www.thehealthplan.com.
+Your provider will then need to submit an explanation of Medicare payment to the plan and we will provide secondary benefits for covered charges.
+To find out if you need to do something to file your claim, call us at 800-447-4000 or see our website at www. thehealthplan.com.